 Leach et al, 2012: Another meta-analysis reviewed 10 different clinical trials involving a total of 577 subjects with Type 1 or Type 2 diabetes, taking an average dose of 2 grams of cinnamon daily for 4–16 weeks, concluded that there is “insufficient evidence to support the use of cinnamon for Type 1 or Type 2 diabetes mellitus.”
 Of note, however, the authors stated that many of these studies were not well conducted and lacked in quality.

-On the “yay” side
+On the “yay” side of using cinnamon for diabetes

 Lu et al, 2012: This was a Chinese study of 66 subjects with Type 2 diabetes who were given a placebo (inactive treatment), or 120 milligrams or 360 milligrams of cinnamon extract, along with a sulfonylurea (oral diabetes medicine), for 3 months.
 Both HbA1c and fasting blood sugar levels were significantly reduced in the treatment groups but not the placebo group.
 Lipid levels remained unchanged.
 The authors concluded that cinnamon is effective at improving glucose control in Chinese patients with Type 2 diabetes.